-- Free quality childminding available
+Free quality childminding available

-- Free bus tickets to eligible clients
+Limited number of free bus tickets to eligible clients

 English Language Assessments are done at the YMCA.
 Please call 519-579-9622 to make an appointment.
 They will find an English Language class at the language level you are at.